 - liver problems

-In 2016, the Centers for Disease Control and Prevention (CDC) released a report indicating that out of 660 calls to poison control centers about kratom exposure, most reported side effects were minor or moderate.
+In 2016, the Centers for Disease Control and Prevention (CDC) released indicating that out of 660 calls to poison control centers about kratom exposure, most reported side effects were minor or moderate.

 Kratom may interact with other substances, including alcohol, leading to potentially life-threatening complications.